Popescu-PfeifferMarc/BrainfuckDiscordBot/readme.md

 By clicking this link u can invite the bot to your discord server.
 > **[Invite BrainfuckDiscordBot](https://discord.com/api/oauth2/authorize?client_id=736655212130861157&permissions=2048&scope=bot)**

+**Warning: this bot is hosted on glitch free.
+That means sometimes it goes offline for no reason at all.
+I recommend u host it youreself!**

 ## Usage
 The bot supports direct messages as well as messages in server channels